bshlgrs/hpv-simulation/README.md

 If I have regular sex with two women for a year, then one of them gets HPV, what's the chance that the other person has it?
 My friend asked me to calculate this, so here's some of my initial work.

+This README is a bunch of unstructured notes...

 Note that the numbers I have obviously don't add up.
 Here's a result from [a paper](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3203235/):

 > Among 308 college-age women and their male sexual partners — all in relationships of less than 6 months' duration — researchers identified 179 couples discordant for one or more HPV types.
 About 6 months later, genital sampling indicated HPV transmission in 73 couples (41%).
 The transmission rate was 3.7 instances per 100 person-months, for a per-person transmission probability of about 20% during a 6-month period.